How to make pickle banana peppers, boiled or no cook methods. What foods can you pickle and the best choices, then how to can after pickling foods.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-You can see, feel, and taste the difference when it comes to pickling cucumbers.
+You can see, feel, and taste the difference though.
 Buy a jar of Vlasic on the shelf and Claussen in the refrigerated section.
 Bite in and you will see how the latter is super crunchy while the other bends.
-That is because Claussen ingredients aren’t boiled beforehand.
+That is because using the no cook method isn’t boiled beforehand.

 You can in fact buy a container of spices to pickle here if you wanted to.
 I suggest you make homemade pickle brine yourself though because then you can adjust things to your liking.

-• 1 lb vegetables or fruit, shown is banana peppers, sliced into bite sizes as you’d like them to be preserved
+You will want to slice banana peppers or other vegetables of your choice.
+You want them sliced into bite sizes as you’d like them to be preserved

 If you wanted spicy pickled vegetables you should add red pepper flakes to your pickling liquid, that is your best bet.
 Start with 1/2 tsp.
 Once cooled and refrigerated overnight taste the brine and see if it is spicy enough for you.
 If not then next go around add another 1/4 tsp to 1/2.